mjona99/Quality-of-Contact-Metric/README.md

 [Part 4 - Metric Validation](https://rpubs.com/micahjona/qcp_p4)

 To do:
-- [ ] Make a less technical blog post
+- [ ] Turn this into one blog post